Doteveryone/diversity-tool-microsite/why-we-ask-these-questions/index.md

 We ask questions that highlight where you might need to improve, but they might not give you very accurate, granular data.
 We think that in a small organisation that’s fine.

+All of these categories are [protected against discrimination](https://www.gov.uk/discrimination-your-rights) by the law in the UK.

 ## Do you have a disability?

 In a small organisation you will likely already know which of your employees live with a disability, and what kind.
 It’s not necessary to ask them for a more detailed answer for the purposes of checking whether this is an area where you can improve.